Best Online MLIS Programs in Washington (2026)

 Seattle, WA · ~$14,000/yr (est.)

-Best for: Pacific Northwest applicants seeking ALA-accredited training
+Best for: Remote learners seeking ALA-accredited credentials

-ALA-Accredited MLIS Options in Washington vs Library Media Alternatives
+Ala-Accredited MLIS Options in Washington vs Library Media Alternatives

 Washington's in-state landscape for graduate library education is narrower than many applicants expect.
 Knowing which credential you actually need, an ALA-accredited MLIS or a state-issued library media endorsement, is the single most important decision you will make before applying.